colinmeinke/colinmeinke/posts/remembering-to-be-creative.md

 ## Creativity

-Along the way I seem to have lost the creativity I had when I started.
+Along the way I seem to have lost the creativity I started with.
 The creativity that comes with the naivety of youth.
 Of not knowing any better.
 Of an art school student making the most inappropriate of work without a care in the world.
 Of an 18-year-old footballer who doesn't think twice about